hollymandel/fivezero/README.md

 # FiveZero

 AlphaZero-style self-play training for 5x5 tic tac toe (four to win).
 A convolutional policy/value network plus Monte Carlo Tree Search produces moves.
+Training occurs in `fivezero/train/TrainConvNet.py`.
 An example trained checkpoint (`example_trained.pth`) is included.

 This repo is just for education about AlphaZero and has not been optimized for performance.
 The example model is undertrained (but still decent).